 Good Chemistry Company is all about its QEMIST Cloud — Accurate Computational Chemistry as a Service, an engine that

 enables faster, more accurate, and scalable ways to perform computational chemistry simulations.
-Our new platform leverages easily and readily accessible computers on the cloud to perform chemistry simulations that were previously intractable even in expensive, high-performance computing environments
+Its new platform leverages easily and readily accessible computers on the cloud to perform chemistry simulations that were previously intractable even in expensive, high-performance computing environments

 Good Chemistry Company